Email | Phone: 310-206-8962

 Email | Phone: 310-794-5189

 Estellaleigh Franenberg joined UCLA Alumni Affairs in June 2000 as member services manager specializing in high-level customer service, campus and community relations, and volunteer recruitment.
 She credits those daily interactions with constituent audiences for invaluable insights into the rich diversity of experience and thought within UCLA.
-That combined with a strong background in creative and journalistic writing informed Franenberg’s work when in 2007 she became a Director of Marketing and Communications managing the marketing for affinity, diversity, professional and regional networks, signature programs, and campus partnerships.
+That, combined with a strong background in creative and journalistic writing, informed Franenberg’s work when in 2007 she became a Director of Marketing and Communications, managing the marketing for affinity, professional and regional networks, special projects and campus partnerships.

-Promoted to Creative Director in 2014, Franenberg now also supervises the marketing team and collaborates with University Communications and Advancement Services to deploy new business intelligence.
+Promoted to Creative Director in 2014, her title changed to Senior Director of Alumni Marketing & Creative Engagement in 2019.
+In addition to the aforementioned duties, Franenberg now also supervises the marketing team and collaborates with University Communications and Advancement Services to deploy new business intelligence.
 She manages the development of integrated and innovative strategies to disseminate event, program and university news to alumni, students, faculty, staff, parents, and other partners and stakeholders to increase university engagement, participation and philanthropy.
+Franenberg is also honored to be a certified reader for UCLA Admission.

 Email | Phone: 310-206-8968